ACT to sustain learning through current events

 *Credit and thank you to Deland Chan, Stanford instructor in Urban Studies, for the suggestion that this COVID-19 graphic might be extended to help students process their reactions around other events.

 Consider creating space for class discussion of the event

 - Create class norms or commitments for respectful and productive meetings.

 - Introduce students to Stanford SPARQ’s LARA method, assign the Are You Ready to Talk?
 Toolkit, and allow them to practice it with each other on lower-stakes topics.

-- Emphasize that class discussions of the event will not be recorded and remind students that they are not permitted to record class sessions either.
+- Emphasize that class discussion of the event will not be recorded and remind students that they are not permitted to record class sessions either.
 For more specific guidance and suggestions, see Creating an Online Classroom Environment to Support Open Student Conversations.

-Pay extra care to class sessions occurring during key developments:
+Pay extra care to class sessions occurring during key developments

 - Consider adjustments to your course plans, for example: